 The problems associated with urine testing in drunk driving and DUID cases have been widely documented.
 The National Institute of Drug Abuse found in a study that 20 percent of labs surveyed had erroneously reported the presence of illegal drugs in drug-free urine samples.
 Drug screens of urine also tend to confuse similar chemical compounds.
 Legal, over-the-counter medications have been mistaken for illegal drugs.

-Because urine tests are considered to be extremely unreliable in both drunk driving and DUID cases, the results are open to challenge.
-A New Jersey DWI lawyer at Levow DWI Law who concentrates in defending NJ DWI / DUI and DUID cases is thoroughly versed in the methods available to successfully challenge the results of a urine test, and will incorporate those methods into an aggressive defense strategy.
+Because urine tests are considered extremely unreliable in both drunk driving and DUID cases, the results are open to challenge.
+A New Jersey DWI lawyer at Levow DWI Law, P.C. who concentrates in defending NJ DWI / DUI and DUID cases is thoroughly versed in the methods available to successfully challenge the results of a urine test, and will incorporate those methods into an aggressive defense strategy.